Ground Anole (Norops humilis)Spanish Name:Lagartija

 This lizard prefers shady areas on the forest floor or near the base of large trees, particularly ones with large buttresses holding deep leaf litter.
 The ground anole can live in virgin rainforest as well as overgrown cacao plantations; lowland to premontane to lower montane zones; and moist to wet to rainforest.

 From eastern and southern Honduras down to central Panama, this animal can live from 2 to 1,500 m in elevation.
-Within Costa Rica it can be found in the southwestern region from 880 to 1,200 m and (less commonly) in the northwest from 690 to 1,600 m.

 A small brown lizard, Norops humilis can have a broad dark band down its back and a lighter brown underside.
 The eyes are a bronze-speckled light brown.
 Males have a dewlap—an flap of skin on the throat—that is bright orange in this species.
 Other species have differently colored dewlaps.
 Females do not have a dewlap, although they may still have a patch of reddish skin on the throat; they might have a white stripe or row of spots on the back as well.